feranick/DataML/README.md

     python3-tk
     graphviz
     tkinterdnd2 (for GUI)

+Initial support for `pytorch` and `jax` have been added.
+This is because of the use of `keras 3`, that agnostically handles calls regardless of the backend.
+Yet a new library is added to allow for correct setting up the backend within your system including single or multi-GPU.
+If you rely on `slurm` for job subission, submission scripts are also available.
+To configure your slurm, depending on the hardware available, please refer to [Slurm-Scripts](https://github.com/feranick/Slurm-Tools).

 These are found in Unix based systems using common repositories (apt-get for Debian/Ubuntu Linux, or MacPorts for MacOS).
 More details in the [scikit-learn installation page](http://scikit-learn.org/stable/install.html).